FlypMA/flyp-frontend/src/app/pages/messages/README.md

 # Messages Pages

-This directory contains messaging and communication pages for facilitating communication between buyers and sellers on the BetweenDeals platform.
+This directory contains messaging and communication pages for facilitating communication between buyers and sellers on the flyp platform.

 ## Directory Structure